-When it comes down to sports, Basketball is what I really enjoy talking about.
-From a young age, I loved the sport and the Sun's have always been my favorite team.
-My favorite teams center around Florida, New York and Arizona.
+When it comes down to sports, basketball is what I really enjoy watching.
+From a young age I loved the sport and the Suns have always been my favorite team.

 Thanks for becoming a fan, Mike!
 It's very appreciated.

 ellis would be a great fit for the offense too

 but as you said we'll let that time of year come

 but if im those two, with their offensive talent and phx's lack of a go-to-scorer and its run and gun offense, phx surely has to be a viable option - they'll become the face of the franchise and lead them deep into the playoffs (as younger guys develop)

 Thanks for the read, Mike!

 did you hear bout james harden considering the suns when he's a free agent next season???

 i would love the bearded one on the suns - he and his beard would be the face of the franchise and he would be great for the offence!